-Therefore, all businesses from small to large need to consider cybersecurity insurance as a part of their risk management strategies.
+Therefore, all businesses from small to large need to consider cyber insurance as a part of their risk management strategies.

-Some of the damages covered by cybersecurity insurance policies include:
+Some of the damages covered by cyber liability insurance policies include:

 This a forensic cost carried out to confirm and identify the level of data breach.
 Others include public relations costs, crisis management costs, and credit protection services, etc.

 This involves financial losses associated with fund transfer fraud, social engineering, and reverse social engineering.